Sign In

 If you have not started: open the Ultimate Wedding Checklist on DesiWed and put the lehenga decisions in the right month so you stop chasing them last.
 The order matters: lehenga brief first, makeup trial second, drapist third, photographer brief fourth (so they know what they are shooting).

-How much should I budget for a custom 2026 lehenga shipped to Australia?
+How do I budget for a custom 2026 lehenga shipped to Australia?

 Can I buy a 2026 trend lehenga in Australia rather than ordering from India?

 Yes.
 Silk and Sparkle, IndiFeels and Rajashree Bridal stock pastel, ombre and lighter-build lehengas in 2026 ranges, mostly in Sydney’s Harris Park and Melbourne’s Tarneit and Dandenong.
-Off-the-rack starts around $1,600 and goes to $6,500.
-Lead time is hours, not months, but selection is narrower than couture.
+Off-the-rack lead time is hours, not months.
+Selection is narrower than couture but the boutiques can request from their suppliers.

 Sources and further reading